muhlba91/fh-burgenland-bswe-ws2024-2at-frontend/README.md

 ## Notes

-- This project served as an experiment with GitHub Copilot creating approximately over 90% of the code, including tests and most code documentation.
+- This project served as an experiment with GitHub Copilot (Anthropic Claude 3.5 Sonnet) creating approximately over 90% of the code, including tests and most code documentation.
 - Some workflow steps are allowed to fail due to the repository being private and not having access to certain security features.
 - The workflow does not store the artifacts of the release build.
 If necessary, you can add the `actions/upload-artifact` action to the workflow.
+- Features have been added, modified, or removed to showcase specific aspects of the implementation and software management.